Pritz395/Just-the-approach-/README.md

 **Weekly deliverables**

-Here we make the ingestion path real: signed envelopes in, replay-safe storage, and no trust without verification.
+Task:- make the ingestion path real: signed envelopes in, replay-safe storage, and no trust without verification.

 - A working ingestion API (`/api/ng/ingest`) that accepts signed findings and verifies signatures and timestamps on the server side.
 - Solid replay protection: Envelope unique on `(sender_id, nonce)`, clock skew capped at +-5 minutes, `received_at`/`validated_at` stored, and anything expired or replayed rejected cleanly.